korpling/machina-callida/mc_frontend/README.md

 ## Other
 For all other kinds of configuration, use `src/configMC.ts`.
 # Testing
-To test the application and check the code coverage, run `npm run test`.
+To test the application and check the code coverage, run `npm run test-ci`.
 To write new tests or debug existing ones, use `npm run test-debug`.